top of page

 COLLEGE/CAREER COUNSELING

-Beginning as early as Lower School, we educate our students about the choices they have following high school.
+Beginning as early as Middle School, we educate our students about the choices they have following High School.
 School counselors and advisors facilitate this process through:

 • College visits during junior year